-The term “original sin” deals with Adam’s sin of disobedience in eating from the Tree of Knowledge of Good and Evil and its effects upon the rest of the human race.
-Original sin can be defined as “that sin and its guilt that we all possess in God’s eyes as a direct result of Adam’s sin in the Garden of Eden.”
-The doctrine of original sin focuses particularly on its effects on our nature and our standing before God, even before we are old enough to commit conscious sin.
-There are three main views that deal with that effect.
+The term original sin refers to Adam’s sin of disobedience in eating from the tree of knowledge of good and evil and its effects upon the rest of the human race.
+Original sin can be defined as “the moral corruption we possess as a consequence of Adam’s sin, resulting in a sinful disposition manifesting itself in habitually sinful behavior.”
+The doctrine of original sin focuses particularly on its effect on our internal nature and our standing before God.
+There are three main views that deal with that effect:

-Pelagianism: This view says that Adam’s sin had no effect upon the souls of his descendants other than his sinful example influencing those who followed after him to also sin.
-According to this view, man has the ability to stop sinning if he simply chooses to.
-This teaching runs contrary to a number of passages that indicate man is hopelessly enslaved by his sins (apart from God’s intervention) and that his good works are “dead” or worthless in meriting God’s favor (Ephesians 2:1–2; Matthew 15:18–19; Romans 7:23; Hebrews 6:1; 9:14).
+Pelagianism: This view says that Adam’s sin had no effect upon the souls of his descendants other than that he provided a sinful example.
+Adam’s example has influenced those who followed him to also sin.
+But, according to this view, man has the ability to stop sinning if he simply chooses to.
+Pelagianism runs contrary to a number of passages that indicate man is hopelessly enslaved by his sins (apart from God’s intervention) and that his good works are “dead” or worthless in meriting God’s favor (Ephesians 2:1–2; Matthew 15:18–19; Romans 7:23; Hebrews 6:1; 9:14).

-Arminianism: Arminians believe Adam’s sin has resulted in the rest of mankind inheriting a propensity to sin, commonly referred to as having a “sin nature.”
-This sin nature causes us to sin in the same way that a cat’s nature causes it to meow—it comes naturally.
-According to this view, man cannot stop sinning on his own; that is why God gives a universal grace to all to enable us to stop.
-In Arminianism, this grace is called prevenient grace.
-According to this view, we are not held accountable for Adam’s sin, just our own.
-This teaching runs contrary to the fact that all bear the punishment for sin, even though all may not have sinned in a manner similar to Adam (1 Corinthians 15:22; Romans 5:12-18).
-Nor is the teaching of prevenient grace explicitly found in Scripture.
+Arminianism: Arminians believe Adam’s original sin has resulted in the rest of mankind inheriting a corrupt, sinful nature, which causes us to sin in the same way that a cat’s nature causes it to meow—it comes naturally.
+According to this view, man cannot stop sinning on his own; God’s supernatural, enabling grace, called prevenient grace, in conjunction with the gospel, allows that person to choose to exercise faith in Christ.
+The teaching of prevenient grace is not explicitly found in Scripture.

-Calvinism: The Calvinistic doctrine states that Adam’s sin has resulted not only in our having a sin nature, but also in our incurring guilt before God for which we deserve punishment.
+Calvinism: The Calvinistic doctrine of original sin states that Adam’s sin has resulted not only in our having a sin nature, but also in our incurring guilt before God for which we deserve punishment.
 Being conceived with original sin upon us (Psalm 51:5) results in our inheriting a sin nature so wicked that Jeremiah 17:9 describes the human heart as “deceitful above all things and beyond cure.”
-Not only was Adam found guilty because he sinned, but his guilt and his punishment (death) belongs to us as well (Romans 5:12, 19).
-There are two views as to why Adam’s guilt should be seen by God as also belonging to us.
-The first view states that the human race was within Adam in seed form; thus when Adam sinned, we sinned in him.
+Not only was Adam found guilty because he sinned, but his sin was imputed to us, making us guilty and deserving of his punishment (death) as well (Romans 5:12, 19).
+There are two views as to why Adam’s sin should be imputed to us.
+The first view states that the human race was within Adam in seed form; thus, when Adam sinned, we sinned in him.
 This is similar to the biblical teaching that Levi (a descendant of Abraham) paid tithes to Melchizedek in Abraham (Genesis 14:20; Hebrews 7:4–9), even though Levi was not born until hundreds of years later.
-The other main view is that Adam served as our representative and so, when he sinned, we were found guilty as well.
+The other main view is that Adam served as our representative, and so, when he sinned, we were found guilty as well.